 Atlantis: We continuously upgrade our property.
 With quality gaming, hotel and dining products, we believe the Atlantis is well positioned to benefit from future macro and local economic growth.
 Reno remains a healthy local-oriented market, but at the same time a very competitive market.
 The market's employment growth is broad based and we expect this positive indicator will support the continued strength of our business at Atlantis.
-At the same time, the tight employment environment with the local unemployment rate below the national average, has created labor challenges, including wage inflation, which we continue to actively manage.
-We expect this to be a recurring trend for In addition, we are facing increased competition from the market continued growth of California tribal gaming and Atlantis an extremely competitive promotional environment in the years ahead.
-Northern Nevada.
-The increase in the labor costs and the increase in price inflation, other inflationary pressures, combined with continued aggressive marketing programs by our competitors, has applied upward pressure on Atlantis' revenue growth, operating costs and is lowering our profit margins.
+At the same time, the tight employment environment has created labor challenges, including wage inflation, which we continue to actively manage.
+In addition, we are facing increased competition from the continued growth of California tribal gaming and an extremely competitive promotional environment in Northern Nevada.
+The increase in the labor costs and the other inflationary pressures, combined with continued aggressive marketing programs by our competitors, has applied pressure on Atlantis' revenue growth, operating costs and profit margins.

 Monarch Black Hawk: Monarch Black Hawk is the first property encountered by visitors arriving from Denver and other major population centers via Colorado State Highway 119.
 The Denver metro economy remains strong with higher than the national average per capita personal income.
 At the beginning of 2022, we completed the master planned renovation and expansion, transforming the property into a world-class resort.
 Monarch Black Hawk is positioned to leverage the expanded operation, the elimination of betting limits and new game types in Black Hawk, Colorado, as well as to benefit from the growing state-wide online and retail sports betting.
-Monarch Black Hawk also is experiencing labor challenges, resulting from the distance to the staffing filter markets of Golden, Colorado and the Denver Metro area and low unemployment in those markets. area.
-We continue to attract high value players from across Colorado's Front Range, who had previously traveled to other markets, such as Las Vegas, for a high-end casino entertainment experience.
+Monarch Black Hawk also is experiencing labor challenges, resulting from the distance to the staffing filter markets of Golden, Colorado and the Denver Metro area.
+We continue to attract high-value players from across Colorado's Front Range, who had previously traveled to other markets, such as Las Vegas, for a high-end casino entertainment experience.
 We believe that the quality of our expanded product and exceptional guest service will meet the demand of the high-end segment of the market and will grow revenue and accelerate market share.